 1940 Young Men’s Striped Socks

-During the war years, wool shortages and war time restrictions meant that people now started to knit socks using cotton and other fibers that were more freely available.
+During the war years, wool shortages and wartime restrictions meant that people now started to knit socks using cotton and other fibers that were more freely available.
 Manufacturers had to work with the new synthetic, Nylon, when natural fibers ran short.
 It also led to socks shrinking in length to above the ankle, rather than over the calf (OTC).

 Vintage Nylon socks are highly collectible today (preferably new, deadstock, and un-worn).
 Men’s vintage patterned nylon socks are the most sought after despite a plethora of new vintage style socks on the market today.
 There is nothing quite like genuine vintage!